ize-app/ize/README.md

 Ask David Or Tyler for Sample .env to fill in discord details (put in shared 1password).

-Run frontend
+Run the frontend

 `cd apps/frontend && npm run dev`

-Run backend
+Build the database and run the backend

-`cd apps/backend && npm run start:dev`
+`cd apps/backend && npx prisma db push && npm run start:dev`

-Deleting Groups or Processes
+## Deleting Groups or Processes

 The easiest way to delete groups and processes is to use your Postgresql GUI and delete the records manually.
 All the associated records will be deleted due to `CASCADE DELETE` foreign keys

-Building a fullstack feature:
+## Building a fullstack feature:

 Make DB updates...
 Update the `apps/backend/src/prisma/schema.prisma` with whatever schema updates you want.